 Show your support for those who have pursued their passion into a career in design, building, and remodeling by using the #KeepCraftAlive hashtag.
 Give us your email address so we can let you know what we’re working on.
 Come back to KeepCraftAlive.com for news, inspirational articles, and — coming soon — actionable resources you can use to push this important issue.

-By Rob Yagid, editorial director of Fine Homebuilding.
+By Rob Yagid, executive director of KeepCraftAlive.